Day 1 UK - TokyoToday you'll depart on your scheduled flight to Tokyo.

 Day 8 Kyoto

 We'll start the day by viewing the Kinkakuji Temple with its Golden Pavilion.
-Next we're heading to the beautiful district of Arashiyama, where a rickshaw ride through a bamboo forest promises to be an exhilarating experience.
+Next we're heading to the beautiful district of Arashiyama today, where a rickshaw ride through a bamboo forest promises to be an exhilarating experience.
 Sit back and enjoy the sight of the towering stalks swaying gently in the wind and casting shadows on the path.
 A sushi-making demonstration and lunch are also included before an afternoon of exploration in Nara.
 This historic city is where we'll find the Todaiji Temple, one of the most famous in Japan, and the Deer Park with its hundreds of free-roaming deer - you can even purchase crackers to feed them.
 We'll also visit Kasuga Taisha, the most celebrated shrine in Nara.

 Day 9 Kyoto - at Leisure